-The Federal policy considerations and requirements have been addressed in the Recommendations section of this report including the two technical requirements for approval.
+The Federal policy considerations and requirements have been addressed in the Recommendations section of this report including the two technical requirements.
+While not required as part of the IMJR, the five requirements regarding the National Environmental Policy Act (NEPA) were also briefly addressed.